As a former ‘90s kid who loved the Harry Potter book series, I’ve always had a love-hate relationship with Harry Potter games.

 Exploring Hogwarts and Beyond

 In Diagon Alley and Gringotts — the wizarding bank that serves as the game’s first dungeon — you’ll mostly battle rats and bats.
 As you level up, the enemies get stronger, too.
-(There doesn’t seem to be any rules against underage wizards using magic outside of school in this world.)
+(There don’t seem to be any rules against underage wizards using magic outside of school in this world.)

 When you leave Diagon Alley, you take a trip to Platform 9 3/4 to wait for the Hogwarts Express.
 From this point on, you play through the novel’s main plot points, including boating across the Great Lake, saving Hermione from a troll on Halloween, sneaking around in your Invisibility Cloak, exploring the Forbidden Forest, lulling Fluffy to sleep, and ultimately defeating Lord Voldemort and saving the Sorcerer’s Stone.